ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

 textView.attributedText = attributedString
 ```

-Here we set the same indent for the first line and onward lines, and apply this style to the whole list to assure we have all lines left aligned.
+Here we set the same indent for the first line and other lines onwards, and apply this style to the whole list to ensure we have all lines left aligned.

 ![Indentation result](/figures/20170416-6.png)